cuter9/Cuterbot_2004/docker/README.md

 # Docker version issue
-The latest docker version seems will fail to build the image with the build-in jetson nano container tool kit and the associated csv file in /etc/nvidia-container-runtime/host-files-for-container.d/ folder.
-Installing the deault version by using apt-get docker.io will work.
-It can be check with apt list --installed | grep docker.io, and then will get docker verion "docker.io/focal-updates,now 24.0.5-0ubuntu1~20.04.1 arm64".
+The latest docker version seems fail to build the image with the build-in jetson nano container tool kit and the associated csv file in /etc/nvidia-container-runtime/host-files-for-container.d/ folder.
+1. Installing the deault version by using apt-get docker.io will work.
+It can be check with apt list --installed | grep docker.io, and then will get docker verion "docker.io/focal-updates,now 24.0.5-0ubuntu1~20.04.1 arm64", or
+2. install the docker v20.10 from docker https://docs.docker.com/engine/install/ubuntu/#installation-methods.

 # CuterBot Docker